Drika Panchang Ganita, Panchanga Siddhanta, Panchang Author: Pundit Mahesh Shastriji, Seattle, WA USA

 Aug 16 19:58

 Note: The times for USA and Canada's PST, MST, CST, and EST have been adjusted for day light saving time.
 GMT is not adjusted for daylight saving time.
 Please manually adjust.
 For other countries please add and subtract your GMT time zone difference from GMT column to get your eclipse timing.
+The eclipse may or may not be visible in your area.
+Please check NASA's eclipse page to learn if it's visible or not.

 Things to do during eclipse: Take bath before and after eclipse, chant guru mantra or "om namo narayana", or "om namo shivaya", or hare krishna mahamantra or your mantra you like to chant.
 Don't go out during eclipse, stay indoors, donate to poor and needy people after eclipse.